ddalu5/mysqldb-backup-script/README.md

 # mysqldb-backup-script
-A simple mysql script to backup a database and send it by email
+A simple shell script to backup a mysql database and send it by email

+## Requirements
+`mail` from `mailutils`

 ## How to use
 First you need to set your own configuration by changing those variables: